 Analgesia means pain relief.
 The anaesthesiologist will place a very fine plastic tube into your epidural space by passing it through a needle which is inserted in your back at about waist level.
 After the needle is removed and the tube in place, local anaesthesia is then injected to provide pain relief.
 This normally takes about 10 minutes to perform and another 10 to 15 minutes for the drugs to work.
 Each dose may last for about 2 hours before it is necessary to inject more drugs down the plastic tube.
 Alternatively, a continuous slow infusion of local anaesthetics is sometimes used.

 Epidural analgesia is the only method that is capable of providing pain relief in labour, and let you stay awake at all times.
 The local anaesthetics have the tendency to numb your legs but have minimal effect on your baby.
 With the help of your obstetrician, you should still be able to push during the 2nd stage of labour.
-The tube also allows administration of surgical anaesthesia should an urgent Caesarean section or assisted delivery if required.
-It may also be used to provide post operative pain management.
+The tube also allows administration of surgical anaesthesia, should an urgent Caesarean section or assisted delivery is required.
+It may also be used to provide post-operative pain management.
 Epidural analgesia is particularly valuable when labour is long and difficult.